Volkswagen Passat (B8): Passat Alltrack

 The Passat Alltrack was introduced in late 2015 for European markets and in early 2016 for Australian and New Zealand markets.
 The main differences for the Alltrack compared to a normal Passat Estate is 25 mm of added ground clearance compared to a normal Passat Estate for a total of 174 mm, body cladding, and 4MOTION standard across the range.
 There are more smaller changes, for example matte chrome wing mirrors, underbody protection, and Alltrack badging in the front, side, and rear.
 There are also interior changes, mainly adding Alltrack branding.
 Exclusive to the Alltrack is an off-road mode in the driving mode selector.
-There is 639 L of boot space, 11 down from a normal Passat Estate.
+There is 639 L of boot space, 11 less than a normal Passat Estate.

 Powertrains consist of one TSI and three TDI engines, carried over from the regular Passat.
 Only the 150 PS TDI engine is offered with a manual 6-speed gearbox, while all other models come with VW's dual-clutch DSG gearbox.
 The 4MOTION system used in the Alltrack is a normally front-biased Haldex system.